sea2709/Connected-Car/README.md

 > `app.name` Application Name (which is display on the left panel)

 > `app.clients` The application allow to setup clients' information including: client's name, client's logo and client's theme and choose the current active client.
 At this point, the application support three clients : Volkswagen, Infiniti and GM

+> `app.timePinExpired` The expiration duration of a PIN.

 NOTE: At a certain point, there is only one client is active.
 If there are many active clients, then the first active one will be chosen.